Dr. Marit A. BerntsonProfessor

 Teaching interests: Introduction to Sociology; Culture & Society, Data Analysis; Research Methods; Social Movements; Political Sociology; Women in Politics; Politics in Art; Fads, Fashions, and Movements; Seminar.

 2014.
 “The Impact of Peers and Perceptions on Hooking Up,” with Kristi L. Hoffman and Tracy L. Luff, College Student Affairs Journal.
-Forthcoming.
+32, Special Issue, forthcoming.

 2014.
 "College as Context: Influences on Interpersonal Sexual Scripts," with Kristi L. Hoffman and Tracy L. Luff, Sexuality & Culture.
 18(1): 149-165 (online May 2013).